petersolomon12/SQHCA1/CA1/CodeReview/MainBody.md

 </p>

--The reviewer can spot bad practices here and comment on them.
+- The reviewer can spot bad practices here and comment on them.
 Example:

 <p align="center">